ankorstore/yokai/docs/modules/fxsql.md

 ## Seeds

-This module provides the possibility to `seed` your database with content, useful for testing.
+This module provides the possibility to `seed` your database, useful for testing.

 ### Seeds creation